describo/crate-builder-component/README.md

     }
     dataPacks({ query, fields, datapack, queryString}) {
-        // code to lookup data in a datapack somehow
+        // code to lookup data in a datapack somehow },
+    entities({ query, fields, datapack, queryString}) {
+        // code to lookup entities somehow
     }
 }
 ```

+> What is the difference between datapack lookups and entity lookups?
+>
+> A datapack is a bundle of JSON-LD data that has typically been curated by a specialist who has
+> expertise in that area.
+Consider a datapack of countries.
+The data in the pack is likely to be
+> correct as it has not been user generated.
+>
+> On the other hand, entity lookups support lookups to repositories where user generated metadata
+> has been deposited.
+In this case, if a user creates an entry for a country, their 'version' of the
+> country would overwrite the datapack version if they are both stored in the same index.
+>
+> By separating these two lookups the application providing the lookups can route the queries to the
+> different indexes based on the type of query being requested.

 **See [./src/app/lookup.js](./src/app/lookup.js) for an example.
 In fact, you probably want to start
 from there.**